erelmaor/KeyFlip/README.md

 - Open chrome://extensions/
 - Select ```Load unpacked```
 - Add the root directory (KeyFlip)
+(Or just zip the root directory directly from GitHub and upload it in Chrome Extensions)

 USAGE:

 - Select the code you want to fix